AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 We can also adjust the labels of the axis.
 For example, let's make them of black color and format them to show the first day of each month.

 ```
 // adjust the scroller axis

 var labels = chart.scroller().xAxis().labels();

 var minorLabels = chart.scroller().xAxis().minorLabels();

 labels.textFormatter(function() {
   return anychart.format.dateTime(this.tickValue, 'dd MMM yyyy');
 });
 labels.fontColor('#000');

 minorLabels.textFormatter(function(){
   return anychart.format.dateTime(this.tickValue, 'dd MMM yyyy');
 });
 minorLabels.fontColor('#000');
 ```

 {sample}STOCK\_Scroller\_05{sample}

 ## Events

 Each time when a user interacts with a chart, there's an event object generated by JavaScript that represents the user's actions.
 Events are distributed to the chart elements (title, legend, axis, etc.), and we can use them to make any of those elements to somehow respond.
-To use events for such purposes we need event listeners as well - you can find any necessary information about them [right here](../Common_Settings/Event_Listeners).
+To use events for such purposes we need event listeners as well - you can find any necessary information about them in [Event Listeners](../Common_Settings/Event_Listeners) article.

 There are 8 special events for scroller, which you can use to provoke some reaction from your chart or from scroller itself.
 Let's look at the list of those events.

- Events perceived by a scroller
+Events that can be listened by a scroller:
 * **scrollerchange** - dispatches when we change a scroller somehow
 * **scrollerchangefinish** - dispatches when we change the end value of the scroller
 * **scrollerchangestart** - dispatches when we change the start value of the scroller